RonenNess/GeonBit.UI/README.md

 - Fixed bug with icons background shadow / outline color and opacity.
 - Fixed slug validator to allow numbers.

+### 3.1.0.5 [not released yet]

+- Added PriorityBonus to entities.
+- Separated drawing children into a virtual function so users will be able to override it.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.